yugr/rust-slides/materials/materials.md

   * Problem: iterator version is much faster than loop
   * Root cause: one of combinators includes a reservation for `collect` call
   * Solution: do manual `with_capacity` in raw loop
+- We all know iter is faster than loop: https://users.rust-lang.org/t/we-all-know-iter-is-faster-than-loop-but-why/51486?u=scottmcm
+  * Status: backlog

 # Noalias